Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 Well, you know, it is the season.

 What is a shelf for an elf?
-You know, that's a table for you.
-That is a thing.
+You know, that's a table for an answer.

 And that is like a system where the elf is watching.